“HHV-6 Mediated Mitochondrial Modulation and Its Association to ME/CFS”

 Major Ramsay goals fulfilled:

 ✓ Bringing new researchers into the field.
-The Ramsay awards enabled an expert virologist to apply his skill to the field of ME/CFS.
+The Ramsay awards enabled an expert virologist to apply his skill to the ME/CFS field.